Eritrean survives suspected racist shooting in Germany | DW | 23.07.2019

 A 26-year-old Eritrean was apparently shot from a car by a man who later died, German authorities have said.
 Police believe the shooting was motivated by far-right extremism.

 A shooting in the central German town of Wächtersbach left a 26-year-old Eritrean wounded, with the shooter fleeing the scene.
 On Monday afternoon, police found the "apparently lifeless" body of the suspected shooter in a car in the neighboring town of Biebergemünd.
-The man was taken to the local hospital and soon died.
+The man died later in hospital.

-"We are currently working on the assumption of a very clear xenophobic motive," a spokesman for Frankfurt state prosecutors said on Tuesday, adding that the victim, currently in a stable condition in hospital, was chosen "because of his skin color."
+"We are currently working on the assumption of a very clear xenophobic motive," a spokesman for Frankfurt state prosecutors said on Tuesday, adding that the victim, currently in a stable condition following an operation, was chosen "because of his skin color," and that the dead suspect had been seeking out a victim.

+A search of the man's home confirmed suspicions of a racist motive, a spokesman said.
+Investigators found a letter apparently referring to the crime in the apartment, as well as three firearms (a semi-automatic handgun and two rifles, all legally owned).
+The suspected perpetrator had also recently sold another gun, the spokesman said, which had also been tracked down and seized.

 The incident happened near Kassel, scene of the killing in early June of the conservative politician Walter Lübcke.
 The main suspect in that death is Stephan E., a known neo-Nazi who is now in custody.